 Do you have the sneaking suspicion that you’re interviewing for a dead-end job?
 Not sure how to tell?
 Here are the top 10 signs you should run for the door after an interview.
 If you see even a hint of any of these signs, it’s a dead-end job.

 Number 10: The position for which you are interviewing is vacant for a long time.
 Well-run companies don’t create vacancies.
 Before letting someone go or sensing if someone wants to go, they will be ready with a replacement.

-Number 9: When asked how the company measures its success in the market, the interviewer offered a self-constructed analysis based purely on unclear assumption, meaning… he’s making it up!
+Number 9: When asked how the company measures its success in the market, the interviewer offered a self-constructed analysis.
+An analysis based purely on unclear assumption, meaning… he’s making it up!

-Number 7: When you bring up Internet Marketing or SEO his or her eyes start to close.
+Number 7: If when you bring up Internet Marketing or SEO his or her eyes start to close.

 Number 6: When asked who they feel are their main competitors, you’re fed the old unsubstantiated line, “We don’t have any.”

-Number 5: When you ask how the position has changed over the years the response is, “It hasn’t.”
+Number 5: If when you ask how the position has changed over the years the response is, “It hasn’t.”

 Number 4: When you ask the interviewer to tell you something about the particulars of the job you hear, “Very steady work; lots of job security.”
 In other words, you’re not going anywhere from here!

-Number 3: When you ask if the interviewer has any tips before you leave and he or she says, “Just make sure you have some fun out there.”
+Number 3: Also, when you ask if the interviewer has any tips before you leave and he or she says, “Just make sure you have some fun out there.”